Jason-Berkower/Project--Charakterersteller/README.md

 #### PostMVP

 - Add second API (possibly a third).
-- Try out designing a personal API for names.
 - Add a random art component to further inspiration.
 - Allow the user to download a .txt file including their randomly generated character.